Skip to main content

 Most digital marketing ads—Instagram ads for H&M clothing or display ads pushing a Disney+ subscription, for example—are for low-ticket items.
-For consumers, making the decision to spend $10-$20 only requires a short buying cycle.
-Many low-ticket items are impulse buys, particularly if they’re listed on Amazon, where conversion rates are considerably higher than other platforms.
+For consumers, making the decision to spend $10-$20 only requires a short buying cycle, but high ticket digital marketing requires significantly more education.

-By offering webinars, whitepapers, and personalized consultations, Salesforce has created a logical path for prospects to follow along the customer journey, with high-quality content at each touchpoint.
-While this requires a significant time investment, the payoff is that a single enterprise software sale can equal thousands of low ticket items.
+By offering webinars, whitepapers, and personalized consultations, you can create a logical path for prospects to follow along the customer journey, with high-quality content at each touchpoint.
+While this requires a significant time investment, the payoff is worth it.
+Here's how to do it all successfully.

 What Is High Ticket Digital Marketing?